-These results confirm the presence of lithium-bearing brines in the first hole at the priority Rincon salar, and are a positive indicator of strong aquifer thickness for brine within the hole.
-The lithium grades, brine density results and estimated visual porosity help confirm the Mineral Resource potential of the Rincon salar.
+Based on 2017 PNN drilling and adjacent peer company drilling, these results confirm the presence of lithium-bearing brines in the second hole at the priority Rincon salar, and are a positive indicator of strong aquifer thickness for brine within the hole.
+Historic lithium grades with current brine density results and estimated visual porosity help confirm the substantial Mineral Resource potential of the Rincon salar.